All-optical quantum computing using cubic phase gates: Experimental Imperfections: Photon Loss

 Let us now consider the effect of experimental errors on the presented approximations.
 In a purely optical setup, these are primarily comprised of photon loss as well as imperfect gates from the universal gate set.
-As an exhaustive analysis of these errors and their impact on the different schemes goes beyond the scope of this work, we are going to focus on one exemplary case: the effect of photon loss on the circuit of Fig.~\ref{Schema}.
+As an exhaustive analysis of these errors and their impact on the different schemes goes beyond the scope of this paper, we are going to focus on one exemplary case: the effect of photon loss on the circuit of Fig.~\ref{Schema}.

-Photon loss can be modelled by introducing a beam splitter $B_{1a}(s)$ with the reflectivity $\eta\equiv\sin(s)\ll1$ which reflects a part of the given light mode out into a second mode $\left|0\right>_a$ representing the environment.
+Photon loss can be modelled by introducing a beam splitter $\hat B_{1a}(s)$ with the reflectivity $\eta\equiv\sin(s)\ll1$, which reflects a part of the given light mode out into a second mode $\left|\text{vac}\right>_a$ representing the environment.
 Two of these loss beam splitters are then needed to cover the two modes of the circuit.
-Moreover, there are four places in the circuit where they can be positioned, namely after each of the three cubic QND gates as well as after the squeezed and displaced input states.
-This is shown in Fig.~\ref{PhotonLossSchema}.
-The impact of these eight loss beam splitters on the fidelity of the resulting GKP state in dependence of the reflectivity $\eta$ can be seen in Fig.~\ref{PhotonLossPlot}.
+For simplicity as well as computability, we will not consider losses happening within the cubic QND gates, leaving us with four places in the circuit where the beam splitters can be positioned, namely after each of the three cubic QND gates as well as after the squeezed and displaced input states.
+This is shown in Fig.~\ref{LossesAB}(a).
+The impact of these eight loss beam splitters on the fidelity of the resulting GKP state in dependence of the reflectivity $\eta$ can be seen in Fig.~\ref{LossesAB}(b).
 Besides including all these eight loss beam splitters, the effect of faulty input states and a single erroneous cubic QND gate on their own is also shown.
 On the one hand, we find that errors of the input states impact the resulting GKP state less than errors occurring later on in the circuit.
 On the other hand, even for photon loss taking place throughout the scheme the fidelity of the final state still converges to its no-loss value surpassing $90\%$ for $\eta<0.015$.
-Note that the reflectivity parameter that represents the effect of photon loss in our model describes the fraction of the signal mode operator's amplitude (and not the intensity or photon number) which is subtracted from the signal.
+Note that the reflectivity parameter that represents the effect of photon loss in our model describes the fraction of the signal mode operator's amplitude, which is subtracted from the signal.
 The more standard photon loss probability would then be $\eta^2$, corresponding to a photon transmission of $1 - \eta^2$.